postmanlabs/labs-docs/src/pages/docs/sending-requests/capturing-request-data/capturing-cookies.md

 1. In the **Cookies** window, select the **Capture Cookies** tab and select the **Proxy** option.
 1. Enter a **Port** number.
 The default value is `5555`.
 You will use this port number when configuring clients.

-    > You cannot change the port number while the proxy is enabled.
+    > You can't change the port number while the proxy is enabled.

 1. Turn on the toggle next to **Enable Postman as a proxy**.
 1. Enter one or more **Domains**.
 Postman will sync cookies for the specified domains to the cookie jar.
 Adding a domain automatically syncs cookies for its subdomains as well.